 Sauna Cave – Mile 63

 Keep your eyes peeled for the Sauna Cave that’s located just above the “organization” sand bar.
 It’s easy to miss.
 We had to paddle back upstream once we realized that we had gone past it.
 I was not disappointed that we turned around.

 The Sauna Cave is a man-made cave, originally dug out during construction of the Hoover Dam.
-Workers made their way about 50 feet in before hitting a 120 degree how spring, making it impossible to continue their dig, so the cave was abandoned.
-Immediately upon entering, you’ll understand why as you get that amazing “stream room” feel we all seek out at the spa.
+Workers made their way about 50 feet in before hitting a 120 degree how spring, making it impossible to continue their dig.
+Because of this, the cave was abandoned.
+Immediately upon entering, you’ll understand why as you get that amazing “stream room” feel.
 Bring a flashlight if you’re planning on going to the back of the cave.